 We aim to create an environment that is both nurturing and inspiring.
-Our values derive from a broadly Christian ethos, with obligations of courtesy, helpfulness and openness.
+Our values include courtesy, helpfulness and openness.

-Expectations for Students The School understands the advantages of encouraging constructive, positive independent behaviour rather than the negative attitude implied in a long list of prohibitions.
+Expectations for Students: The School understands the advantages of encouraging constructive, positive independent behaviour rather than the negative attitude implied in a long list of prohibitions.
 Nevertheless, we must distinguish some boundaries to create a learning environment suitable for all.
-Responsibilities for students include coming to school in the correct uniform ready for the day, arriving at class prepared, and conducting oneself appropriately.
+Responsibilities for students include coming to school appropriately dressed ready for the day, arriving at class prepared, and conducting oneself appropriately.
 Courtesy and respect is expected at all times.
 This includes:

 - Avoidance of foul language, teasing, bullying or provoking others.